How to Become a Speech-Language Pathologist in Mississippi

 Some notable SLPs in the state who have been honored by the MSHA include Nancy Gatewood, for her speech therapy work in Mississippi public schools; Kim Ward, for her advancement of knowledge in clinical practice in speech-therapy; and Maureen Martin, for her contributions to the field.

-You might choose to work with a specific population through speech therapy; in 2015, the Mississippi University for Women unveiled a program to help both children and adults with dyslexia, stating that patients who suffer from dyslexia are often marginalized and misunderstood.
+You might choose to work with a specific population through speech therapy.
+The Mississippi University for Women is proud of its program that helps both children and adults with dyslexia, stating that patients who suffer from dyslexia are often marginalized and misunderstood.
 Through speech therapy and evidence-based interventions, SLPs at the clinic are making a difference in the lives of patients with dyslexia.

 Your license will be issued by the Mississippi Department of Health, Professional Licensure Division.
 You may follow the steps below to begin your career as an SLP in Mississippi: